 However, race car suspension usually allows for adjustment of each individual component, so the driver can get a mix of both hard and soft damping to suit their liking.
 There is also a component called an anti-roll bar, which is used to reduce the amount of weight transfer that the car experiences.
 This is achieved through thick tubing within the suspension system for added rigidity.

 The anti-roll bar is one of the most useful components in the suspension system, as they can be used at both the front and rear of the car independently.
-This allows them to be used to control the susceptibility to understeer and oversteer, which makes them very useful for race car drivers that have a specific driving style that favors over- or understeer.
+This allows them to be used to control the car’s susceptibility to understeer and oversteer, which makes them very useful for race car drivers that have a specific driving style that favors oversteer or understeer.

 Take Care With Adjustments